-Residential habilitation services are community-based residential placements for those children who cannot live at home at the present time because they require highly supervised and supportive environments.
-A child must receive prior approval for this out-of-home placement by the waiver multidisciplinary team and the OSA.
+Residential habilitation services are community-based residential placements for children who cannot live at home at the present time-because they require a highly supervised and supportive environments.
+A child must receive prior approval for out-of-home placement by the waiver multidisciplinary team and the OSA.
 The multidisciplinary team and the OSA must review the placement at least annually.
-Residential habilitation services are received in facilities located in Maryland that are DDA licensed group homes, licensed alternative living units, or residential facilities approved for special education.
+Residential habilitation services are received in facilities located in Maryland that are licensed by the Maryland Department of Health/or Department of Human Services (licensing agencies).
 A therapeutic living program of treatment, intervention, training, supportive care, and oversight is provided.
-Services are designed to assist children in acquiring, retaining, and improving the self-help, socialization, and adaptive skills necessary to reside successfully in home and communitybased settings.
+Services are designed to assist children in acquiring, retaining, and improving the self- help, socialization, and adaptive skills necessary to reside successfully in home and community-based settings.

 These services are offered at a regular or intensive level and reimbursed at one of two rates.
-The intensive level of service for the child involves awake overnight and a minimum of four hours of one-on-one staffing documented in the treatment plan.
+The intensive level of service for the child involves awake overnight care/-nurse-supervision and a minimum of four hours of one-on-one staffing documented in the treatment plan.

-A residential habilitation program must be designed to provide a home-like, therapeutic, and safe environment which allows, as appropriate, for the child's eventual return to the family (natural, adoptive, or surrogate) or for the individual to acquire the skills and resources for group or independent living.
-All Residential Habilitation programs must provide a 24-hour therapeutic environment and coordinate with the child's providers of clinical treatment services, educational services, and health and medical services.
+A residential habilitation program is designed to provide a home-like, therapeutic, and safe environment for the child while also providing which allows, as appropriate, for the child's eventual return to the family (natural, adoptive, or surrogate) or for the child individual to acquire the skills and resources for group or independent living-goal-based training and learning activities that are designed to facilitate a participant's transition back to the family home or to another group or independent living setting.
+All residential habilitation programs must provide a 24-hour therapeutic environment and coordinate with the child's providers of clinical treatment services, educational services, and health and medical services.
 The residential habilitation provider must assure that the child's needs are met for shelter, food, clothing, and furnishings, although these are not included in the Medical Assistance reimbursement rate.
 The following services are provided: habilitation, behavior shaping and management, daily living skills, functional living skills training, socialization, mobility, community mobility, transportation, crisis intervention and planning, and medication management/monitoring/training.

-Retainer payments may be made to providers while the participant is hospitalized or absent from the residence for a period of no more than 15 days a year.
+Retainer payments may be made to providers while the participant is hospitalized or absent from the residence for a period of no more than $\underline{18}$ days a year.